devbootstrap/devbootstrap.github.io/README.md

-# Rallyconding
+# Jekyll site
-Rallyconding create by jekyll
+Jekyll site create by jekyll
 ## How to run website
 Run on terminal